rickycurry/CatanGen/README.md

 a whiteboard and play using whiteboard markers.
 Future goals include adding 5-6 player functionality and integrating Catan expansions such as Cities and Knights and Seafarers.

+Further functionality could include service allowing users to connect to a server through a web app from mobile devices and play remotely, in the style of Jackbox Games.